The following professionals lent their expertise to this article:

 • Alaska Native Professional Association (ANPA)

-The ANPA’s mission focuses on improving the lives of Alaska Natives by including related organizations through the use of networking, leadership, and serving in the community.
+The ANPA focuses on improving the lives of Alaska Natives by including related organizations through the use of networking, leadership, and community service.

 • National Congress of American Indians (NCAI)